 7. Learn valuable skills

 College won’t only teach you how to become a good student; it can also teach you skills that will help you succeed in any career.
-Many schools have mandatory courses for underclassmen that promote collaboration and group work, essential skills when sharing ideas and communicating with team members.
+Many schools have mandatory courses for underclassmen that promote collaboration and group work, skills that will equip you to share ideas and communicate with team members in any setting.

 You can also sign up for courses or clubs in subjects that may not be your strength.
 For example, if you’re not comfortable with public speaking, try signing up for a public speaking course or a Toastmasters chapter.
-Not only will this look great on a resume, but it can help you become a more well-rounded person and prepare you for life in the workforce.
+You never know what professional or personal skills you may pick up that can help you later on in life.

 When should you go to college?

 The best timing for attending college is different for every person, since it’s such a large investment of time and money.
 While these investments can certainly be worth it, everyone’s journey looks different.
-Here are some things to consider when thinking about going to college:
+Consider these factors when thinking about going to college:

-- Make sure it’s something that you want to do.
+- Is it something you want to do?
 Do you feel obligated to attend college, or is this a decision you have made for yourself?
-There is a tremendous amount of pressure on high school students to attend college as soon as they graduate, but some would argue that a gap year is beneficial.
-The time commitment and sacrifice that a higher education requires must be a personal decision.
+The time and money it takes to attend college are not worth it if you aren’t committed to your studies.
+There is a tremendous amount of pressure on high school students to attend college as soon as they graduate, but think about taking a gap year or two if you don’t feel ready to commit to college.

 - Do you have a financial plan in place?
 College tuition can be intimidating, but it doesn’t have to stop you from achieving your educational goals.
-There are ways to ease the financial burden of college, and having a plan for your finances can be the first step.
-Try starting with Bankrate’s guide to paying for college.
+There are ways to ease the financial burden of college, and having a plan for your finances makes a great first step.

 - Do you have the time to start college?
 Whether you’re aiming for a degree that takes two years or one that takes 12, college is a major time investment.
-Before you apply, make sure you have the time to take the courses you’d like.
-Many colleges offer night, morning and weekend classes to accommodate busy schedules, and some even offer full-time or part-time online classes.
+Before you apply, make sure that you have the time to take the courses you’d like, whether you’re attending full time or part time.
+Many colleges offer night, morning and weekend classes to accommodate busy schedules.
 A perk of higher education is that you can choose when you take your classes.

 How do I decide between public and private school?

-Both private and public schools can provide an enriching academic experience that prepares you for your future, but they have their differences.
+Both private and public schools can provide valuable benefits to their students.
 When it comes to making a decision, it’s all about what you want to get out of your collegiate experience.
 Here are a few differences to consider:

 |On-campus opportunities||Many clubs and organizations||Potentially more limited extracurricular activities due to smaller size|